aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/using-truetype-fonts/specifying-truetype-fonts-location/_index.md

 This topic describes the default behavior of Aspose.Words when it looks for TrueType fonts, including operating system specific differences, and demonstrates how to specify user font sources.

 The [FontSourceBase](https://apireference.aspose.com/words/net/aspose.words.fonts/fontsourcebase) class is used to specify various font sources.
-There are multiple implementations of the **FontSourceBase** class:
+There are numerous implementations of the **FontSourceBase** class:

 - [SystemFontSource](https://apireference.aspose.com/words/net/aspose.words.fonts/systemfontsource)
 - [FolderFontSource](https://apireference.aspose.com/words/net/aspose.words.fonts/folderfontsource)